Universality of Euler flows and flexibility of Reeb embeddings: Steady Euler flows: proof of Theorems and

 It follows from the Beltrami-Reeb correspondence Theorem~\ref{correspondence}, that $R$ is a Beltrami field (and hence a steady Euler flow) for some metric $g$ on $\mathbb S^n$.
 Moreover, since the adapted metric to the standard contact form on the sphere is the round metric $g_0$, it turns out that $g=g_0$ in the complement of $B\subset \mathbb S^n$.

 Setting $u:=R$, the previous construction shows that any (time-periodic) non-autonomous dynamics $u_0$ is Euler-extendible, recall Definition~\ref{def1}.

 The general case of a non-autonomous flow $u_0(\cdot,t)$ is analogous.
 The suspension manifold is $N\times \mathbb R$ and $X$ is defined as above with $\theta\in\R$.
-Gluck's theorem also implies that it is geodesible, so proceeding as before we conclude that $u_0$ is Euler-extendible to $\R^n$, for the smallest odd integer $n\in\{3\dim\,N+5,3\dim\,N+6\}$.
+This vector field is geodesible, so proceeding as before we conclude that $u_0$ is Euler-extendible to $\R^n$, for the smallest odd integer $n\in\{3\dim\,N+5,3\dim\,N+6\}$.
 Note that in this case the adapted metric to the standard contact form on $\R^n$ is not the Euclidean one.
 This completes the proof of Theorem~\ref{T.main1}.

 \begin{Remark} When the extended manifold is $\mathbb S^n$, the steady Euler flow $u$ is equal to the Hopf field in the complement of $B$ (because the Hopf field is the Reeb field associated to the standard contact form).
 In the case that the extension is in $\R^n$, the vector field $u$ is the vertical field $\partial_{x_n}$ in the complement of a neighborhood of the non-compact manifold $e(N\times \R)$. \end{Remark}